 Using various anchors, the anchoring bias helped you arrive close to the answer.
 Our brain uses anchors to make a calculated guess on the answers we do not know for sure.

-Research on the anchoring bias:
+Experiment on anchoring bias:

 Unfortunately, the anchoring bias causes us to use anchors even when we should not.
 Researchers Russo and Shoemaker performed a study by asking students when was Attila the Hun defeated.
 Before asking the question though, the students had to write down the last 2 digits of their phone number.